Scott Dixon: Non-racing ventures and recognition

 Dixon has been a director of Concept Motorsport New Zealand since 2012.
 He appeared on the Late Show with David Letterman three times.
 Dixon was a guest on the 28 May 2008 edition of Live With Regis and Kelly, and was the subject of This Is Your Life on 21 September 2008.
 In July 2017, he appeared on Jay Leno's Garage, and his life and 2017 IndyCar season were the subject of the 2018 Bryn Evans documentary Born Racer.

 Dixon was awarded the Jim Clark Trophy in 1999, 2001, 2004, and 2019 "for the New Zealand driver competing at a National or higher level who shows a sportsmanlike attitude to the sport and fellow competitors and natural ability in "putting up the most meritorious racing performance during the season" and the Bruce McLaren Trophy in 2003 and 2008.
-In the 2009 New Year Honours, he was made a Member of the New Zealand Order of Merit and was appointed Companion of the New Zealand Order of Merit in the 2019 Queen's Birthday Honours, both for services to motorsport".
+In the 2009 New Year Honours, he was made a Member of the New Zealand Order of Merit, upgraded Companion of the New Zealand Order of Merit in the 2019 Queen's Birthday Honours, and appointed Knight Companion of the New Zealand Order of Merit in the 2026 New Year Honours, all for services to motorsport".
 Dixon was named New Zealand's Sportsman of the Year in 2008 and 2013 and was nominated in 2003, 2009, 2015, 2018 and 2021.

-NZ Post issued the New Zealand Champions of World Motorsport stamp series featuring him and four other New Zealand motor racing champions in early 2009.
+NZ Post issued the New Zealand Champions of World Motorsport stamp series featuring Dixon and four other New Zealand motor racing champions in early 2009.
 Dixon was inducted into the MotorSport New Zealand Wall of Fame in 2009 and the Road to Indy Hall of Fame in 2014.
 In July 2013, he was named by Autosport magazine as one of the 50 greatest drivers to have never raced in F1.
 Joe Hogsett, the Mayor of Indianapolis, recognised Dixon's motor racing achievements by declaring 24 September 2018 "Scott Dixon Day" in Indianapolis.
 He was inducted into the Open Wheel category of the Motorsports Hall of Fame of America in March 2024, and the Long Beach Motorsports Walk of Fame in 2025.